List of alien races in DC Comics

 List of alien races in DC Comics is a list of fictional extraterrestrial races that have appeared in comic book titles published by DC Comics, as well as properties from other media that are listed below, with brief descriptions and accompanying citations.

 Overview

 There are countless different extraterrestrial races in the DC Comics universe.
 The vast majority are humanoid in structure.

 United Planets

-The United Planets is a fictional governing body which is active starting in the 21st century all the way to the 31st Century.
+The United Planets (abbreviated as the "UP") is a governing body which is active starting in the 21st century all the way to the 31st century.
 The planets of the Solar System and Htrae are known members alongside the artificial planet-sized satellites, the buffer planets that were seeded by Mon-El, and the neighboring empires.
+In the 21st century, they are led by the corrupt Durlan Thaaros.
+The UP's official law enforcement agency is the Science Police.

+The UP's governing body is the United Planets Inner Council, which is composed of the President of Earth and the heads of government of four other planets, with one of those members serving as the president of the United Planets.

 0-9

 5th Dimensional Imps

-Zrfff is the homeworld of all 5th Dimensional Imps, including Mister Mxyzptlk, Miss Gsptlsnz, Vyndktvx, Brpxz, Mister Genie (Genro), Quisp, Bat-Mite, Kcid Nosyarg (Larry), Zook, Gazook, and Mopee.
+Zrfff is the homeworld of all 5th Dimensional Imps, including Mister Mxyzptlk, Miss Gsptlsnz, Vyndktvx, Brpxz, Mister Genie (Genro), Qwsp, Bat-Mite, Zook, Gazook, and Mopee.